wwatson4506/MSC/README.md

 THIS VERSION IS NOW OUTDATED!!

 The latest version is MSC-non-blocking.
 It is the most recent version.
 Unfortunatley it is not completely backwards compatible with the other three version.
-Itis compatible with the latest TeensyDuino 1.54 and Arduino 1.8.13.
+It is compatible with the latest TeensyDuino 1.54 and Arduino 1.8.13.
 You will also need my version of WMXZ's uSDFS if using uSDFS located here: